 The bit counter is started by triggering the BCSTART task, and stopped by triggering the BCSTOP task.
-A BCMATCH event will be generated when the bit counter has counted the number of bits specified in the
+A BCMATCH event will be generated when the bit counter has counted the number of bits specified in the BCC register.

-BCC register.
 The bit counter will continue to count bits until the DISABLED event is generated or until the BCSTOP task is triggered.
-The CPU can therefore, after a BCMATCH event, reconfigure the BCC value for new BCMATCH events within the same packet.
+After a BCMATCH event, the CPU can reconfigure the BCC value for new BCMATCH events within the same packet.